jlee1114/Live-Sign-Language-Translator/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-American Sign Language(ASL) is an option of comunication for those who are deaf and hard of hearing.
+American Sign Language(ASL) is an option of communication for those who are deaf and hard of hearing.
 It is used by 500,000~ people in the US and Canada.
 The [National Center for Health Statistics(NCHS)](https://www.cdc.gov/nchs/index.htm) estimates that about 28 million Americans(10%~) have some degree of hearing loss with about 2 million of those being classified as deaf.
-Since this is the one of the few medium where deaf people will be able to communicate their feelings and emotion, it is important for people to be able to understand ASL.
-There are no exact census of how many people use/know ASL, but the rough estimate from the internet tells us that it is somewhere between 150,000 and 500,000 people.
+Since this is the one of the few mediums where deaf people will be able to communicate their feelings and emotion, it is important for people to be able to understand ASL.
+There is no exact census of how many people use/know ASL, but the rough estimate from the internet tells us that it is somewhere between 150,000 and 500,000 people.
 That is miniscule compared to the fact that there are around 48 million people in the US.

 <p align="left">
   <a href="https://github.com/justinrhee1114/Live-Sign-Language-Translator">